DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/12-08 Meeting Notes.md

 > Note: Some of these are still being worked on.

 #### Player Attack
-Our game is only going to have so many buttons
+Our game is only going to have so many buttons to work with.
+So, we need to make sure that combat feels dynamic in spite of this.

 ##### Primary Spells
 - Before, the primary spells were just a simple string of attacks that the player could perform. *This made gameplay very stale* and unengaging.